vmware-tanzu/cartographer/README.md

 Cartographer also allows for separation of controls between a user who is responsible for defining a Supply Chain (known as a App Operator) and a user who is focused on creating applications (Developer).
 These roles are not necessarily mutually exclusive, but provide the ability to create a separation concern.

+## Known Issues
+- **WARNING!!** At this time, the Supply Chain ClusterRoleBinding has more permissions than it needs.
+This will be fixed in an upcoming release.
+The issue can be tracked [here](https://github.com/vmware-tanzu/cartographer/issues/51).

 ## Documentation